pachira aquatica money tree

 Propagation

 A Pachira houseplant can be grown from seed or cuttings.
-Seeds are not easily obtainable from houseplants, however, because this plant rarely flowers indoors.
+Seeds are not easily obtainable from houseplants, however, because this plant with a braided trunk rarely flowers indoors.

 Rooting stem tip cuttings is a reliable propagation technique because they strike well with or without the use of a root hormone powder.
 A 6 inch (15cm) cutting with several nodes may root in 6 to 8 weeks.
 The cuttings can be set in water or moist, warm soil.